syncfusion-content/blazor-docs/blazor/dropdown-list/popup-setting.md

 ### OnClose

-`OnClose` event triggers before the popup is closed.
+The [OnClose](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_OnClose) event triggers before the popup is closed.
 If you cancel this event, the popup will remain open.

 {% highlight Razor %}